How to cook the perfect steak at home and beef up your outdoor barbecue skills

-With the green light for bigger gatherings, thanks to COVID-19 restrictions relaxing, there is no better time for the major comeback of one of Singapore’s favourite pastimes: The outdoor barbecue party.
+With bigger gatherings among family and friends now commonplace, there is no better time for the major comeback of one of Singapore’s favourite pastimes: The outdoor barbecue party.

 Whether it’s at East Coast Park with your mates or the balcony of your cosy flat with your family, grilling season is an all-year-round affair which Singaporeans take very seriously.

 Which is why we thought it best to consult the experts on how to take your barbecue skills to the next level with the right techniques.

 Grill master and chef Desmond Tan, who's the founder of East Side Butchers, and Fyregrill Academy (the only barbecue cooking school in Singapore to offer demo and hands-on classes using a variety of grills and smokers) told CNA Lifestyle that the tips for a perfecting an open-pit barbecue party are fairly simple.
 (Don't forget to check out the video at the end.)

 “One of the first things is choosing what type of charcoal to use,” shared Tan.
 “Using good quality high heat charcoal will compensate for the quick heat loss."

 "It's also important to set up your barbecue pit with different heat zones", he added.
 "Because you want to cook over embers, not flames, so as to prevent food from being burnt on the outside and raw on the inside."

 But if you don't have access to a barbecue grill, you can still cook a fantastic steak in your home kitchen without overpowering oil fumes, said Tan.